BrainWorkss/BrainWorkss/README.md

-- 👋 Hi, I’m Kasolo mambwe @BrainWorkss
+- 👋 Hi, I’m Kasolo mambwe
--
-I'm a passionate Software Developer with a keen interest in building innovative solutions.
-I specialize in creating efficient and scalable applications using object oriented programming languages and frameworks.

 - 👀 I’m interested in ...fullstack development
-- 🌱 I’m currently learning ...Spring boot
+- 🌱 I’m currently learning ...Spring boot and .Net
 - 💞️ I’m looking to collaborate on ... open source projects and community driven projects
 - 🤔 I’m open to exploring new opportunities and challenges in the world of software development.
 - 📫 How to reach me for any questions, suggestions, or collaboration opportunities